torsday/notebook/outside/sinkyone.md

 -   Backpacking the southern section of The Lost Coast.
 -   Memorial Day Weekend 2016
+-   Distance:

--   Distance: 17 miles one-way
+    -   17 miles one-way
+    -   34 out-and-back
+    -   +8 with possible road closure

 ---